Aliases for CAPNS1 Gene

 GeneCards Summary for CAPNS1 Gene

-CAPNS1 (Calpain, Small Subunit 1) is a Protein Coding gene.
+CAPNS1 (Calpain Small Subunit 1) is a Protein Coding gene.
 Diseases associated with CAPNS1 include chronic neutrophilic leukemia.
-Among its related pathways are ERK Signaling and Degradation of the extracellular matrix.
+Among its related pathways are Degradation of the extracellular matrix and Integrin Pathway.
 GO annotations related to this gene include calcium ion binding and calcium-dependent cysteine-type endopeptidase activity.
-An important paralog of this gene is CAPN9.
+An important paralog of this gene is CAPNS2.

 UniProtKB/Swiss-Prot for CAPNS1 Gene